-- o Adult doses may be rounded to nearest 25 mcg increment - Initial dose in adults typically 100 mcg - Strongly consider 1/2 typical dosing in elderly or frail patient - Dosage and Administration
+- Adult doses may be rounded to nearest 25 mcg increment - o Initial dose in adults typically 100 mcg - Strongly consider 1⁄2 typical dosing in elderly or frail patient

+• Dosage and Administration

-Moderate to Sev ere Pain Adult IV/IO/IN/IM/ Nebulized route: 0.5-4 mcg/kg Dose may be repeated after 10 minutes and titrated to clinical effect to a maximum cumulative dose of 4 mcg/kg for transporting agency.
+Moderate to Sev ere Pain Adult IV/IO/IN/IM/ Nebulized route: O.5-4 mcg/kg Dose may be repeated after 10 minutes and titrated to clinical effect to a maximum cumulative dose of 4 mcg/kg for transporting agency.
 Additional dosing requires contact with receiving hospital If using nebulizer as route, dilute with 5 ml sterile saline/water For IN administration limit fluid amount to 1 mL per nare, per dose Pediatric (1-12 years) IV/IO/IN/IM/ Nebulized route: 1-2 mcg/kg Dose may be repeated after 10 minutes and titrated to clinical effect to a maximum cumulative dose of 3 mcg/kg for transporting agency.
-If using nebulizer as route, dilute with 5 ml sterile saline/water Additional dosing requires contact with receiving hospital For IN administration limit fluid amount to 1 mL per nare, per dose Pediatric (<1 y ears): Contact Receiving Hospital
+If using nebulizer as route, dilute with 5 ml sterile saline/water Additional dosing requires contact with receiving hospital For IN administration limit fluid amount to 1 mL per nare, per dose Pediatric (<1 ye ears): Contact Receiving Hospital o Morphine is the principal narcotic alkaloid of opium.